fenetikm/falcon/README.md

 [PrismJS home page](https://github.com/PrismJS/prism)

-Included in this repo are some PrismJS css and JS files to add in the falcon colour scheme to your website for code syntax highlighting.
+Included in this repo are some PrismJS css and JS files to add in the Falcon colour scheme to your website for code syntax highlighting.

 Once you have PrismJS working on your website, simply include these files after the corresponding PrismJS inclusions, e.g.: